treszkai/treszkai.github.io/content/posts/2018-05-16/bash-versatile.md

-title: Some versatile tools for bash
+title: Some versatile tools for Bash
 category: misc
-summary: A 7-line bash script that includes 90% of what an average user needs.
+summary: A 7-line Bash script that includes 90% of what an average user needs.

-I rarely use bash besides the basics: I could use a `for` loop even if woken up at night, but my knowledge of the language doesn't go much further.
+I rarely use Bash besides the basics: I could use a `for` loop even if woken up at night, but my knowledge of the language doesn't go much further.
 Hence instead of trying to memorize all the `{}%$` magic, having a few versatile commands in my toolbox comes handy.

 Recently I faced the task of renaming a set of files {`foo 02.jpg`, ..., `foo 74.jpg`} to {`foo 06.jpg`, ..., `foo 78.jpg`}, while keeping the order.
 My approach contained nothing extraordinary:
 ```bash